 To make matters worse, by the time a spacecraft is at Mars the delay in sending a signal from Earth to the craft and vice-versa is 11 minutes.
 It takes just 7 minutes to descend from Martian orbit to the surface.
 This means that the craft surfed down entirely by itself.
 By the time the engineers at the JPL received the signal that it had entered the atmosphere, it was already on the ground.
 Previously, only 40% of Mars landing attempts had been successful.
 With a little Perseverance it seems that figure can be improved.

 The basic construction of Mars 2020 is the same as that of the Mars Science Lab (Curiosity Rover), which landed in 2012.
-Perseverance and its precious cargo were encapsulated in the “aeroshell” (the top and bottom pieces of the image).
+Perseverance and its precious cargo were encapsulated in the “aeroshell”.
 The aeroshell is made up of the heat shield that protects the craft from the extreme temperatures of atmospheric entry – the rover itself only ever reaches room temperature! – and a backshell, which contains the parachute and sideways maneuvering thrusters.
-The descent stage (second piece from top) has 8 downwards-facing engines (AKA high-tec jet pack) and cables which are attached to the rover itself.
+The descent stage has 8 downwards-facing engines (AKA high-tec jet pack) and cables which are attached to the rover itself.

 Thankfully, NASA had done this all before, with their Curiosity rover in 2012.
 The Mars 2020 landing borrowed from Curiosity’s success, with a couple of notable improvements.
 The “Range Trigger” allows flexibility in the timing of parachute deployment, which brings the rover closer to its ideal landing spot.
 If Range Trigger detects that Perseverance is further away than ideal from Jerezo crater, it will delay parachute deployment so valuable ground is gained.
 Conversely, it can pull the parachute sooner so it doesn’t overshoot.
 Because Perseverance moves slowly once on the ground, NASA say that this technique could have saved the rover up to a year of travel time to their primary region of interest.